 In this exercise, the students mainly gain the idea about the special angles like straight angle, complete angle, zero angle and right angle.
 It also helps students understand the kinds of angles and methods used to determine them.
-The solutions prepared by subject experts has step by step explanation in simple language to make it easier for the students to understand.
+The solutions prepared by subject experts has step by step explanation in a simple language to make it easier for the students to understand.
 The students can use RD Sharma Solutions Class 6 Maths Chapter 11 Angles Exercise 11.2 PDF which are provided here to boost their exam preparation.

 1. Give two examples each of right, acute and obtuse angles from your environment.

 Two adjacent walls of a room and adjacent edges of a book